Donders-Institute/hpc-wiki-v2/docs/linux/practice/exercise_workingWithRedirects.rst

 Exercise: Familiarize Yourselves with Redirects
 ****************************************

-The typical shells used in Linux environments allow for redirecting input and output to other different commands.
+The typical shells used in Linux environments allow for redirecting input and output to additional commands.
 The basic redirects you will use today are > >> and |
 You can generally use these redirects with any standard command line utility.

 Your Task